-We’ve complied a list of 43 easy-to-do cleaning jobs for every room in the house.
+We’ve complied a list of 43 easy-to-do care and cleaning jobs for every room in the house.

 We’ll start in the kitchen…